Generic Name: triptorelin

 - Pull back on the safety cover towards the syringe and away from the 21-gauge needle.
 Then pull the clear needle shield off.

-- Insert the 21-gauge needle to inject the Sterile Water diluent into the vial.
+- Insert the 21-gauge needle through the stopper.
+Inject the sterile water diluent into the vial, ensuring the diluent rinses the sides of the vial.
 Do not release the plunger rod.
-Gently swirl the vial ensuring the diluent rinses the sides of the vial.
-The reconstituted solution is a milky suspension.

 Important: Once mixed, proceed to the next steps and administer without delay.